 Anyhow, back to the point.
-I always have to eat breakfast, but sometimes I’m in a huge rush in the morning because I’ve gone to the gym spent all morning reading blogs and I need something that I can grab and eat at my desk.
-The recipe I’m sharing today is the perfect solution, especially for all you oatmeal fans out there – Baked Banana Oatmeal Cups!
+Sometimes I’m in a huge rush in the morning because I’ve gone to the gym spent all morning reading blogs and I need something that I can grab and eat at my desk.
+The recipe I’m sharing today is the perfect solution, especially for all you oatmeal fans out there — Baked Banana Oatmeal Cups!

 - 2 cups old fashioned oatmeal